 Fannie Mae has significant experience evaluating, developing, setting standards for, and purchasing enhanced loan products.
 Accordingly, we believe the Objective is reasonable and can be achieved within the time periods described.
 The ultimate opportunity available in this market is to finance mortgages secured by quality manufactured housing.
 This enhanced loan product will be supported by thorough economic, risk, and operational analysis, will be subject to Fannie Mae's governance and approval processes, and will only be acquired consistent with safety and soundness concerns.

-Criteria 2018 2019 2020 Evaluation Factor: Loan Product Loan Product Loan Product Income Levels: Moderate-Income Level for all Years
+Criteria 2018 2019 2020 2021 Evaluation Factor: Loan Product Loan Product Loan Product Outreach